-The CPU can request the msCAN12 to enter this low-power mode by asserting the SLPRQ bit in the Module Configuration Register (see Figure 48).
+The CPU can request the msCAN12 to enter this low-power mode by asserting the SLPRQ bit in the Module Configuration Register (see Figure 17-6).
 The time when the msCAN12 enters Sleep Mode depends on its activity:

-- if it is transmitting, it continues to transmit until there are no more messages to be transmitted, and then goes into Sleep Mode - if it is receiving, it waits for the end of this message and then goes into Sleep Mode - if it is neither transmitting nor receiving, it will immediately go into Sleep Mode

-The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request Sleep Mode (by setting SLPRQ).
+- If one or more message buffers are scheduled for transmission (TXEx = 0), the msCAN will continue to transmit until all transmit message buffers are empty (TXEx = 1, transmitted successfully or aborted) and then goes into Sleep Mode - If it is receiving, it continues to receive and goes into Sleep Mode as soon as the CAN bus next becomes idle - If it is neither transmitting nor receiving, it will immediately go into Sleep Mode - NOTE: The application software must avoid setting up a transmission (by clearing one or more TXE flag(s)) and immediately request Sleep Mode (by setting SLPRQ).
 It then depends on the exact sequence of operations whether the msCAN12 starts transmitting or goes into Sleep Mode directly.